Shay Collective Newsletters

 Cold Pressed Oils

-Cold processed oils cannot exceed 122°F during the extraction process.
-This means that vs. expeller pressed, a cold pressed oil extraction method allows for the natural enzymes to stay intact and maintains a higher level of nutrients.
-Cold pressed oils are also the natural color of the fruit/nuts/seeds, so each batch will be slightly different in color and smell/flavor and those are aspects that cannot be controlled.
-Cold pressed oils are generally higher in price, also.
+Cold-processed oils cannot exceed 122°F during the extraction process.
+This means that vs. expeller pressed, a cold-pressed oil extraction method allows for the natural enzymes to stay intact and maintains a higher level of nutrients.
+Cold-pressed oils are also the natural color of the fruit/nuts/seeds, so each batch will be slightly different in color and smell/flavor and those are aspects that cannot be controlled.
+Cold-pressed oils are generally higher in price, also.

 Virgin Oils

-Virgin and extra virgin oils is another way to categorize oils.
-Virgin and extra virgin oils will generally be cold pressed oils, and they will have a stronger flavor/odor than RBD oils.
+Virgin and extra virgin oils are another way to categorize oils.
+Virgin and extra virgin oils will generally be cold-pressed oils, and they will have a stronger flavor/odor than RBD oils.
 Extra virgin (such as in olive and coconut oils) means that it is from the very first press of the fruit/nut/seed.
-Extra virgin organic coconut oil is fleshier and more coconuty, with a great smell and flavor of coconut oil.
+Extra virgin organic coconut oil is fleshier and more coconutty, with a great smell and flavor of coconut oil.
 Organic extra virgin coconut oil is an excellent oil to cook with and to use in all-natural skincare products.
 Organic RBD coconut oil is the same as RBD coconut 76, just with a certified organic seal.
 Organic extra virgin olive oil is clearer, and brighter, with a stronger olive oil smell and taste than “pure” olive oil or pomace olive oilOrganic extra virgin olive oil can sometimes leave a slight green tint to your soap bars.
 Pomace olive oil is from the last press of the olives so the oil can be cloudier and not have the olive oil smell/flavor.
 This is the most popular olive oil to use in soap making as you will have very consistent bars with it.

 Leave a Reply